-Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine which uses the PDF/UA standard for its tests.
+Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 Before you get started

 - PDF Scanning is an add-on that can be purchased for your account.
-For more information contact your account representative or support.
+For more information, contact your account representative or support.

 Pope Tech Results

-Once a PDF scan happens the generic “Link to PDF document” result is converted to one of 5 PDF Results.
+With PDF scanning, the generic Link to PDF document result is converted to one of these 5 PDF Results:

-- Error: Link to PDF with errors
+- Link to PDF with errors (Error): It has at least 1 PDF/UA error.

-- Alert: Link to PDF with alerts
+- Link to PDF with alerts (Alert): It has no errors but at least 1 Alert.

 How to fix a PDF for Accessibility